 REI Co-op Trail 40 high-capacity daypack 2

-The REI Trail 40 weighs almost 3 pounds but offers a lot of organization and support
+The REI Trail 40 weighs almost 3 pounds but offers a lot of organization and support | Credit: Brian McCurdy

 When evaluating pack weight, keep comfort and storage in mind.
 A fully featured pack will include a metal or rigid plastic frame, padding at the back (or a suspended mesh backpanel), and a cushioned hipbelt to help distribute weight.
 If you’ll be carrying a lot, this will be your most comfortable option.
-But if you don’t mind feeling some of your gear on your back and don’t plan on hauling a heavy load (it is only a daypack, after all), the minimalist options on this list usually are cheaper and far more compressible (useful for throwing in a suitcase).
+But if you don’t mind feeling some of your gear on your back and don’t plan on hauling a heavy load (it is only a daypack, after all), the minimalist options on this list are usually cheaper and far more compressible (useful for throwing in a suitcase).
 In the end, most hikers and travelers will want something that lands in the middle and balances cushioning and weight, including the popular Osprey Tempest 24 (1 lb.
 15.2 oz.) and Patagonia’s Terravia 28L (1 lb.
 12 oz.).

 Carrying Comfort: Hipbelt and Shoulder Straps